Low inflation? Nothing to worry about, Fed's George says

-DENVER (Reuters) - Kansas City Federal Reserve Bank President Esther George on Sunday rejected the notion that the U.S. central bank should cut interest rates to try to boost low inflation, adding that doing so could create financial imbalances.
+DENVER (Reuters) - Kansas City Federal Reserve Bank President Esther George on Sunday rejected the notion that the U.S. central bank should cut interest rates to try to boost low inflation, which she said is largely a result of global forces that U.S. monetary policy can do little to counter.

-“In current circumstances, concern about low inflation seems unnecessary,” George said in remarks prepared for delivery to the National Association for Business Economics.
-“In the absence of more evidence that the downside risks may be realized, muted inflation alone would not warrant a policy response.”
+“In current circumstances, concern about low inflation seems unnecessary,” George told the National Association for Business Economics in Denver.
+“The U.S. economy is currently in a good place, with low inflation, low unemployment and an outlook for continued moderate growth.”

-In fact, she said, hitting the Fed’s 2% inflation target spot on is difficult, in part because global factors are in large part responsible for low U.S. inflation, she said.
+Fed Chair Jerome Powell has repeatedly described the economy as being “in a good place,” but unlike George has supported reductions to U.S. interest rates as an insurance policy against the effects of slowing global growth and rising trade uncertainty as the U.S. ramps up tariffs on Chinese imports.

 “I find it more realistic to accept that there will be both temporary and persistent fluctuations around this long-run target and, as long as they don’t exceed a reasonable threshold — perhaps as big as 50 or even 100 basis points — they should be tolerated, depending on broader economic conditions,” she said.